om-dandade/Books-Library/README.md

 Book Library is a simple web application built using HTML, CSS, and JavaScript.
 It allows users to create a virtual library, wishlist books, and track their reading progress.

+## Live Preview

+You can access the live preview of Book Library [here](https://spectra82.github.io/Books-Library/).

 ## Features

 - **Add Books:** Users can add new books to their library by providing details such as title, author, and genre.